 Welcome to the Storm of Ash blog tour.

-This book sounded interesting and the sort of thing to distrat me from all of the commuter chaos thats been happening around me on the trains lately.
+This book sounded interesting and the sort of thing to distract me from all of the commuter chaos thats been happening around me on the trains lately.
 A half hour delay doesnt matter when you have a good book!
 What I didnt know what that this was number in the series.
 With two weeks to go I had to decide, do I plunge into book three, and potentially miss out on the backstory and some amazing adventures or do I make time and read all three in two weeks.
 I have so many books that I ve brought at the moment, and with work, and uni work due what should have been an easy decsion put me in a quandry.
 Then I spotted book one – Book of Fire was only 99p on Amazon.
 I figured I could always skip book 2 if time was short!

-So, I flew through the first book, not becasue of my time limitation but because I loved it.
+So, I flew through the first book, not because of my time limitation but because I loved it.
 Its got a weird feel because its the future but also the past.
 Talia is an outsider – she lives in the wild in a community that to her is perfect, its home.
 But she ends up going into the domes to save those she loves and learns how they love and what they believe.
 The two communities exist because of the Great War, and the ‘inside’ although scientifically advanced are living a life based ont he ancient Romans, including their behaviours, civiliation system and even names.
 Talia cant believe it, and when she meets the

 Gladiator Soldier August she doesnt know whose side hes on.
 Theres some crazy creatures, including a monkey I really want to be Tals new animal pal, Unus the cyclops and then the scarier beasts.